TluwaniMS/kubernetes-quick-guide/README.md

 The etcd serves as a reliable and resilient key-value store, providing consistency and high availability.
 It functions as the underlying storage system for all cluster data in Kubernetes.

+`NB!` Kubernetes components exclusively interact with `etcd` via the kube-api-server.

 #### iiii. kube-scheduler:

 The Kube-scheduler actively monitors for recently created Pods that haven't been assigned a node yet, and then proceeds to choose a suitable node where these Pods can be executed.